 This article traces the history of the Olympic Games from its first recorded beginnings in 776 BC through to the present day, and briefly examines some of its more controversial moments.

 Traces the history of poetry from its origins in early agricultural societies where it was spoken or chanted as a spell to promote good harvests through to the end of the twentieth century.

 Shrimp plants (Beloperone guttata) are easy-to-keep house plants that will flower all year round if you let them.
 Sometimes they are marketed under the names Drejerella guttata or Justicia brandegeana.
 This practical text describes their history, care requirements and needs; the illustrations show...

 The history of graffiti is as old as civilization itself.
 Ever since people have had walls and materials to scratch or paint with, they have used graffiti as the means of achieving some kind of widespread audience for their words or pictures.

 The African hemp, or room or house lime (Sparmannia africana), is a fast-growing house plant that deserves to be more widely grown.
 This practical text describes its history, care requirements and needs; the illustrations show how and when to propagate by taking stem tip cuttings.

 Originally from the forests of Brazil, Gloxinias, or florist gloxinias (Sinningia speciosa), are extremely popular summer flowering house plants.
-This practical text describes its history, care requirements and needs; the illustrations show how and when to divide tubers, grow from seed and re-pot.
+This article describes its history, care requirements, and needs.
+The illustrations show how and when to divide tubers, grow from seed and re-pot.

 A stye, technically a hordeolum, is an infection in the oil or sweat gland in the upper or lower eyelid.
 Styes are usually caused by Staphylococcus bacterium, and they can spread from person to person through direct contact.